 Local knowledge is an essential part of designing and implementing effective programming.
 Applicants are required to include local populations in all stages of activity design, targeting, implementation, monitoring and evaluation.
+Applicants should clearly state how they intend to communicate with women about what their preferences are for both food assistance and complementary activities, what they feel the risks are within their households, and what support they feel they may need to be allowed to participate in program activities.
 Applicants must describe how they plan to incorporate local feedback in each stage of the activity.
 It is not sufficient simply to say feedback will be incorporated.
 Be specific in the methods that will be used to encourage feedback, how regularly this feedback will be solicited, and importantly, how the activity will not only "close the feedback loop" by ensuring direct responses are given in a timely manner to all local feedback, but also how activity accomplishments and issues will be shared with the communities to increase ownership of activity results.
+Applicants should look to IASC's Five Commitments to Accountability to Affected Populations to ensure target populations are included.